EUDI Wallet Rollout Status by Member State — April 2026

 The December 2026 deadline is closer than it looks

-Under Regulation (EU) 2024/1183 — the amended eIDAS framework that most people now simply call eIDAS 2 — every EU member state must make at least one compliant EU Digital Identity Wallet available to its citizens and residents by the end of December 2026.
+Under Regulation (EU) 2024/1183 — the amended eIDAS framework that most people now simply call eIDAS 2 — every EU member state must make at least one compliant EU Digital Identity Wallet available to its citizens, residents and businesses by the end of December 2026.
 With a little over eight months to go, the picture is uneven.
-A handful of countries have live public sandboxes, a broader group has confirmed upgrade paths from existing national eID apps, and a small tail still has no confirmed project.
+A handful of countries have live or publicly testable wallet environments, a broader group is upgrading existing national eID apps, and a smaller group is still at the legal, developer-materials, or closed-pilot stage.

-Tier 2 — Existing app with a confirmed upgrade path
+Tier 2 — Existing app with visible EUDI path

-- Austria, Belgium, Greece, Luxembourg, Poland, Slovakia, Spain
+• Austria, Belgium, Cyprus, Czechia, Greece, Hungary, Luxembourg, Poland, Portugal, Slovakia, Spain

 Tier 3 — Announced, no public sandbox yet

-- Croatia, Czechia, Estonia, Latvia, Lithuania, Malta, Romania, Slovenia, Sweden
+• Croatia, Estonia, Ireland, Latvia, Lithuania, Malta, Romania, Slovenia, Sweden

-Some documentation, specs, or reference repositories are published, but there is no working client for end users.
+Some documentation, legal materials, pilot reports, specs, or reference repositories are public, but there is no general public sandbox or production wallet track comparable to Tier 1.

 Beyond the EU-27